carlosmertens/product-reviews/README.md

 Product Reviews is a repo created to showcase the power of Object-oriented programming.

+## Principles demostrated

+1. Abstraction

+- Reduce complexity + isolate impact of changes
+- Ignore/hide details or implementations that don't matter to interact

+2. Encapsulation

+- Reduce complexity + increase reusability
+- Keeping some implementation private and others public

+3. Inheritance

+- Eliminate redundant code
+- Allow to reuse common logic, methods or properties

+4. Polymorphism

+- Refactor code that is inherited.
+- Instances can improve the logic inherited from a class

 ## Initializing it

 The steps taken to initialize the project